webcatalog/webcatalog-legacy/README.md

 ```

 ### Notes
-Read the [API documentation](API.md) for other command line flags and options that can be used to configure the packaged app.
+Read the [API documentation](API.md) for other command line flags and options which can be used to configure the packaged app.
 Still, it is not really necessary as you can modify the options later using the GUI inside the generated app.

 ## How It Works
 A template Electron app is included in the `./app` folder.
 When the `appifier` command is executed, this folder is copied to a temporary directory with the appropriate parameters in a configuration file, and is packaged into an app with [electron-packager](https://github.com/electron-userland/electron-packager).